Federal Rulings Curb Kennedy Center Trump Renaming And Contract Suit Against Musician

 📌 Key Facts

-- On Friday, May 29, 2026, U.S. District Judge Christopher Cooper issued a 94-page ruling permanently blocking the effort to add President Donald Trump's name to the John F. Kennedy Center for the Performing Arts and ordered that Trump's name be removed (U.S. District Judge Christopher Cooper).
+- U.S. District Judge Christopher Cooper issued a 94‑page ruling on Friday, May 29, 2026, permanently blocking the effort to add President Donald Trump's name to the John F. Kennedy Center for the Performing Arts and holding that only Congress can authorize a formal renaming (Judge Christopher Cooper).

-- Cooper held that the Kennedy Center’s organic statute permits the center to be named for President John F. Kennedy only and that the board overstepped its statutory authority by seeking to add another formal name without an act of Congress (Kennedy Center’s organic statute).
+- Cooper concluded the Kennedy Center’s organic statute permits the venue to be named for John F. Kennedy only, finding the board exceeded its statutory authority when it voted to add Trump’s name and rejecting the administration’s claim that a “Trump Kennedy Center” would be merely an informal nickname (Kennedy Center's organic statute).

-- Cooper wrote that President Trump's February 2026 Truth Social post claiming a 'one year review' of closure options had taken place was inaccurate, noting no such review occurred as described (Truth Social post).
+- The opinion noted that a February 2026 Truth Social post by President Trump claiming a 'one year review' of closure options had taken place was inaccurate, observing that no such review occurred as described (Truth Social post).

-- Kennedy Center vice president of public relations Roma Daravi said the institution will appeal, defended adding Trump's name as recognition of his contributions, and reiterated that $257 million for renovations was secured by President Trump and approved by Congress (Roma Daravi).
+- Kennedy Center vice president for public relations Roma Daravi said the institution plans to appeal Cooper’s decision, is evaluating legal options to preserve the renovation plan, and reiterated that $257 million for renovations was secured by President Trump and approved by Congress (Roma Daravi).

 Follow how coverage of this story developed over time